Heart-Force/cs4843finalprojectC/README.md

 npm install
 npm start
 ```
-4. Move to the backend folder and start python project.
+4. Move to the backend folder and install python dependencies then start python project.